-The Centre for New Writing teaches people how to write novels, short stories, poems and screenplays.
-We help students read as a writer reads, offer seminars on form and theory, and on contemporary publishing.
+The Centre for New Writing teaches people how to write novels, short stories, poems, plays and screenplays.
+We help students to read as a writer reads, offer seminars on form and theory, and on contemporary publishing.

 With our help, undergraduates can find a fresh, clear voice and an understanding of structure.
-MA students can hone their skills to the point of submission for publication or of producing professional work for television and film.
-And PhD students can combine a substantial piece of creative work with critical research in such a way that they can be considered for teaching or academic posts in addition to producing a substantial creative work.
+MA students can hone their skills to the point of submission for publication or of producing professional work for stage, television and film.
+And PhD students can combine a substantial piece of creative work with critical research in such a way that they can be considered for teaching or academic posts.

 We work with talented, committed students whatever the style or genre.
 The question we ask: Does this work in its own terms?
 How might it work better?

-We pride ourselves on giving students detailed individual feedback to students in writing and face-to-face and bring the biggest names in fiction to teach our students.
-Our teaching staff includes established, award winning writers such as Booker-shortlisted M J Hyland, Vona Groarke, Geoff Ryman and Kaye Mitchell.
+We pride ourselves on giving students detailed individual feedback to students in writing and face-to-face and bring the biggest names in contemporary literature to teach our students.
+Our teaching staff includes established, award-winning writers such as Jeanette Winterson, Vona Groarke, Kamila Shamsie, John McAuliffe, and Kaye Mitchell.

 Instruction in workshops is practical, hands-on and based on the tutor’s experience as a working novelist, poet or industry professional.
-Our seminars such as Narratology and Contemporary Poetry encourage students to develop their skills as readers and critics and an understanding of the contemporary literary landscape.
+Our seminars encourage students to develop their skills as readers and critics and an understanding of the contemporary literary landscape.